Investment strategy charts

 June 15, 2025 6 min read

-The concept of "buy and hold" is well-established in financial markets, where investors purchase assets with the intention of holding them long-term to benefit from appreciation and compound returns.
-In the context of voluntary EU Emission Allowance (EUA) deletion, this approach takes on a unique dimension: strategic purchasing followed by permanent removal from circulation to create lasting climate impact.
+The concept of "buy and hold" is well-established in financial markets, where investors purchase assets with the intention of holding them long-term.
+In the context of voluntary EU Emission Allowance (EUA) deletion, a similar idea is sometimes applied: strategic purchasing, followed by deletion in the registry, to support climate action with clear documentation.

 Understanding the Buy and Hold Strategy